First Time Renting or Buying

 You should make sure you are moving to a park that has the

-facilities, services, and the things to do that meet your needs
+facilities, services, and the things to do that meet your needs and

-and interests.
+interests.

-Most of the larger parks have websites
+Most of the larger parks have websites and we

-show pictures so you can get an idea of what is available.
+you can get an idea of what is available.

-The park facilities include both the functional (laundry,
+The park facilities include both the functional (laundry, office,

-course basic services such as mail service, access to the internet
+such as mail service, access to the internet and cable TV, as well as

-and cable TV, as well as maintenance and support.
+maintenance and support.

-- There are a huge assortment of facilities in some of the
+- There are a huge assortment of facilities in some of the parks;

-parks; Recreation Centers, Exercise Rooms, Laundry, Swimming
+Recreation Centers, Exercise Rooms, Laundry, Swimming pools, Hot

-Grocery Stores, Restaurants, Driving Ranges/Putting Greens, and
+Restaurants, Driving Ranges/Putting Greens, and maybe a Golf Course.

 You want to know that the facilities are in good condition and

 things work as they are intended.
-You also want to know that the
+You also want to know that the park

-park is clean and well maintained.
+is clean and well maintained.

-The Activities - "What is there
+The Activities - "What is there to

-to do?"
+do?"

 That old clich� ...
-'You can be as busy as you want to
+'You can be as busy as you want to be'

 Tennis, Dancing, Golf, Billiards, Pickle ball, Concerts,